 Now the first one is the story of David Bowie, to whom the party he went reluctantly to brought “his greatest achievement”, and Iman, with his words “his one and only partner in crime”.

 Doesn’t it sound a bit of a cliché: The love of a world-renowned and admired rock star and a sexy supermodel.
-A rich, talented and successful man paired up with a knockout with beautiful long legs to add a bit of magazine-ish touch / a pinch of celeb gossip material to the overall picture.
+A rich, talented and successful man paired up with a knockout with beautiful long legs to add a pinch of celeb gossip material to the overall picture.
 Everythings seems “too familiarly in place” so far.

 But when the heroes of this story are David Bowie and the high-profile Somalia-born supermodel of her era, Iman, it had become nothing but an eternal love story.